 1 Description of the processes used to manage the risk of excessive leverage Leverage ratio is one of the metrics which are periodically monitored by Management Board and discussed in the The Products and Risk Committee.
 The leverage ratio of AS KIT Finance Europe has never been below the Basel III minimum level of 3%.
 The current level of the leverage ratio is well above the regulatory minimum, no internal targets have been defined.
 Changes and potential changes in regulation relating to the leverage ratio are monitored by risk-manager and their potential impact is assessed.
-2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers The Company's leverage amounted to 94.81% as per December 2017 (79.94% as per December 2016).
-The change in leverage ratio was mainly due to the decrease of trading book exposures (marginal loans).
+2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers The Company's leverage amounted to 93.06% as per December 2018 (94.81% as per December 2017).
+The change in leverage ratio was mainly due to the increase of trading book exposures (marginal loans) and applying prudent valuation adjustments to the capital.